Payments & Technology

 Tap-on-glass payment technology uses your phone's built-in NFC chip to accept contactless credit cards, debit cards, and digital wallets like Apple Pay and Google Pay - with no card reader, dongle, or terminal attached.
 It's faster, cheaper, and simpler than traditional hardware setups, and it's quickly becoming the default for small businesses that take payments on the go.

 If you've been accepting payments with one of those little card readers that plugs into your phone or connects over Bluetooth, you already know the drill.
-The reader dies mid-transaction.
+The reader drops mid-transaction.
 The Bluetooth won't pair.
 You forgot to charge it the night before.
 A customer is standing there with their card out while you're fumbling with hardware that cost you $50 and works about 80% of the time.

 There's a better way now, and honestly, it's kind of surprising it took this long.